FlatIO/embed-client/README.md

 });
 ```

-Example to load a plain MXL file:
+Example to load a plain XML file:

 ```js
 // Loading any plain XML file here, for a file example from a public Flat score